 3. Communicate project elements and progress

-Communication of the final scope and other project parameters comes right after the formulation of the project plan.
+Communication of the final scope and other project parameters comes right after the formulation of the project management plan.
 This clearly and uniformly sets the expectations for all stakeholders.

 - Set expectations for all involved parties

 4. Stabilize the project ecosystem or work environment

 Projects can be managed either directly from the site or remotely from anywhere in the world.
 For effective management, one will need to use the right tools, communication channels, and platforms.

 - Make or acquire needed systems, tools, and resources

 - Enhance accessibility and availability of necessary resources and tools